-13. Any person aggrieved by a decision of the Commission under this Act may, within 21working days from the date when the decision is made known to that person, appeal to the courts.
+13. Any person aggrieved by a decision, order or notice of the Commission under this Act may, within 21 working days from the date when the decision, order or notice is served to that person, appeal to the Supreme Court.